Last Updated on4 min read

 Noise as a Barrier

-“Noise” is the disruption or hindrance in communication process anywhere along the way as shown in figure 1.5.
+“Noise” is the disruption or hindrance in communication process anywhere along the way as shown in the figure.
 It can occur at any point in the communication process.

 Noise can be the sound of someone coughing, a truck driving by, or two people talking close at hand.
 It can also include disruptions such as a letter being lost in the mail (either traditional or electronic), a telephone line going dead, or one of the participants in a conversation being called away before the communication process is completed.